 Listen More, Talk Less.
 This YouTube video with Julie Feigon highlights some challenges and tips for listening in sales.

-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://pressbooks.nscc.ca/powersellingv2/?p=58
+One or more interactive elements has been excluded from this version of the text.
+You can view them online here: https://pressbooks.nscc.ca/powersellingv2/?p=58